UW Radiology

 Buttress Plate

-buttress plate bridging a humeral neck fracture — note that 2 of the 3 most proximal screws have backed out (they are loose!) and that 2 of them may penetrate into the joint space
+Buttress plate bridging a humeral neck fracture — note that 2 of the 3 most proximal screws have backed out (they are loose!) and that 2 of them may penetrate into the joint space

 Yet another type of plate commonly seen on postoperative films is the blade plate.
 This plate is usually shaped at an oblique or right angle and is designed to be used with subtrochanteric femoral fractures or supracondylar fractures of the femur.
 It is also occasionally used to bridge a femoral osteotomy.
 One arm of this device has a chisel-shaped end that is driven into the bone, bridging the fracture.
 The other arm is used as a side plate and anchored to the bone with multiple screws.